timgoalen/timgoalen-portfolio/README.md

 Original colours:
 ![Image of the original colour palette](documentation/eightshapesgrid-original-colours.png)

-After using [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) the red and blue colours were updated to slightly darker shaded, to improve contrast and eligibility:
+After using [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) the red and blue colours were updated to slightly darker shade, to improve contrast and eligibility:

 ![Image of the WebAIM Contrast Checker for the blue colour](documentation/webaim-contrast-checker.png)